Stochastic Modelling of Symmetric Positive Definite Material Tensors: Problem description

-As was noted already in \fsec{Introduction}, it is not all obvious which kind of mean to take here, as it depends on how $\PosSymSecRankSpace$ is seen as a metric manifold with metric $\vartheta$; more about that will follow further below in \fsec{Ssec:means-spd} and in Appendix~\ref{App:metrics-SPD}.
-This implies that
+For the \emph{mean} $\tmeanC_{\vartheta} := \Expvalue_{\vartheta}(\genSecTensor(\cdot))$, which is an averaging operation, it is possible (e.g.\ \cite{Cowin2013, malyarenko_tensor-valued_2019}) that it is invariant w.r.t.\ a larger group $G_m\supseteq G$. \rvsi{This property of the mean possibly having a larger symmetry group is commonly envoked e.g.\ when considering random assemblages of anisotropic crystals \cite{Cowin2013}.} As was noted already in \fsec{Introduction}, it is not all obvious which kind of mean to take here, as it depends on how $\PosSymSecRankSpace$ is seen as a metric manifold with metric $\vartheta$; more about that will follow further below in \fsec{Ssec:means-spd} and in Appendix~\ref{App:metrics-SPD}.
+This implies that \begin{linenomath}